dlops-io/mega-pipeline/README.md

 🎙️ &rightarrow; 📝 &rightarrow; 🗒️ &rightarrow;  [🔊🇫🇷] &rightarrow; 🔊

-In this tutorial we will build a [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/) but as opposed to what we did in T5 now we will follow a more proper workflow.
+In this tutorial we will build a [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/).
+Unlike what we did in T5, this time we will follow a more structured workflow.

-* You will not be asked to create the Dockerfiles and Pipfiles but given to you
+	•	The Dockerfiles and Pipfiles will be provided; you won’t need to create them.
-* You could build the images and run or just run them directly from the dockerhub
+	•	You can either build the images yourself or run them directly from DockerHub.
-* You will be asked to put the secrets not in each app directory but in a folder that is not part of the repo.
+	•	Secrets should be stored in a folder outside the app directories, which will not be part of the repository.
+	•	A docker-sh.sh script is provided to handle all Docker-related tasks, including building, setting environments, and running containers.

  Remember the goal of this pipeline is the following: